-Culpability Harm Misconduct took place in a professional context Abuse of trust/power/authority/ seniority in a professional context Course of conduct over a period of time Misconduct occurred against a background of requests to stop Misconduct directed at a vulnerable person Causing fear, humiliation and/or anxiety Impact on working life/career of those affected by the misconduct Impact on mental health/wellbeing, whether physical or psychological of those affected by the misconduct Injury to feelings
+Culpability Harm Misconduct took place in a professional context.
+Misconduct occurred against a background of requests to stop.
+Misconduct directed at a person in a vulnerable situation or place.
+Causing fear, humiliation and/or anxiety.
+Impact on working life/career of those affected by the misconduct.
+Impact on mental health/wellbeing, whether physical or psychological of those affected by the misconduct.